Silic0nS0ldier/tspm-concept/README.md

 Support for alternate tools could be implemented by having fixed semver ranges being recommended.
 Whatever static resolution logic is in place could still be applied to dependencies themselves.

 If the solution is for tooling to work around the version tree (not the reverse), could provide a helper to inform what the direct dependency is, or even a source update command.

+Folders named after dependency versions should prefix versions with `v` to make it clear that what is shown is _not_ a semver range.

 ### Single dependency version